ingodahn/gsaplus/readme.md

 * *You don't have permission to access / on this server.* The VM is not running and you are once again pestering some random server on the internet.
 Use `vagrant up` in the project dir to start the VM.
 On some occasions you'll have do reboot the host machine prior to that (not sure why, but it seems to help).

 ### Depenedencies
+For the VM

 * Virtual Box (https://www.virtualbox.org/)
 * Vagrant (https://www.vagrantup.com/)

+For the Application

+* The usual laravel dependencies
+* sass (gem)

+### bower/rake vs. npm/gulp
+By default, laravel uses gulp as taskrunner and npm to fetch frontend-dependencies (and gulp + gulp-bindings itself).
+Unfortunately, npm uses symlinks, which are disabled on windows for shared vagrant folders.
+The laravel documentation recommends to use `npm install --no-bin-links`, which should cause npm to avoid symlinks, but because of [npm issue #9224](https://slack-redir.net/link?url=https%3A%2F%2Fgithub.com%2Fnpm%2Fnpm%2Fissues%2F9224) this only produced other errors (i.e. *Maximum call stack size exceeded*).
+Another possible fix suggested online was to enable symlinks in the Vagrantfile and start the shell in administrator-mode on windows.
+On some occasions, this would work, but more often than not there would be varying errors, possibly related to race conditions in npm (version 3.5.3 at the time).

+Thus, we decided replace npm with bower for managing frontend-dependencies and gulp by rake for task running (compiling sass, copying assets).

 ## Running
 The application is automatically served by an Apache Server.
 It should be available to the host at <http://192.168.33.10/>.
 The Scotch Box testpage (containing some very useful information about the VM's configuration) is available at <http://192.168.33.10/scotchbox.php>.